 Interstate 10 passes through Seguin, Luling, Columbus, and Sealy, before reaching the coastal plains approaching Katy.
 Once at Sealy, the freeway expands to six lanes as it approaches the Houston metropolitan area.

 Twenty miles after Beaumont is Orange and the Sabine River.
-On the high bridge above the Sabine River, 881 miles after entering Texas, IH 10 enters Louisiana.
+Crossing the high bridge above the Sabine River, 881 miles after entering Texas, IH 10 enters Louisiana.
+The freeway connecting Winnie to Beaumont opened to traffic on July 1, 1964, completing the 107 mile section of IH 10 between Houston and the Sabine River.2

 There are four Business loops for IH 10: